anangnovriadi/nangning-logger-js/README.md

 # nangning-logger-js
-This sample logger with winston module.
+This is sample logger with winston module.

 ## Installation
 ```